phkaeser/wlmaker/doc/ROADMAP.md

   * Resize-from-left jitter observed on the raspi or with gnome-terminal.
   * Particularly when using large decorations, there is resize jitter.
   * When switching workspace, pointer state appears to be reset.
+  * Test handling of mouse position when changing element visibility.
+Making an element visible should re-trigger focus computation.
   * Verify handling of element motion() and button() return values.

 ## [0.4](https://github.com/phkaeser/wlmaker/releases/tag/v0.4)